 Lawmakers back bill to boost student mental health

-Citing a shortage of mental health counselors in the country's public schools, U.S. Sen. Jeff Merkley has re-introduced legislation aimed at bolstering mental health services to students across the country.
+Citing a shortage of mental health counselors in U.S. public schools, U.S. Sen. Jeff Merkley re-introduced legislation aimed at bolstering mental health services to students across the country.

 Merkley, along with Massachusetts Sen. Katherine Clark, introduced the Elementary and Secondary School Counseling Act, which would create a grant fund program to help schools add additional mental health services for students.
 The bill was first introduced in 2018 and was re-introduced to Congress this year.

-"Mental health care is essential health care …," Merkley said.
+"Mental health care is essential health care, full stop," Merkley said.
 "But as I meet with educators from across Oregon, one of the top concerns I hear is that our schools aren't receiving the funding they need to deliver the counseling services students deserve.
-That's unacceptable and it's putting the lives of our children at risk."
+That's unacceptable, and it's putting the lives of our children at risk."

 "Students, teachers and counselors across Oregon tell me just how much young people facing challenges at home and in the classroom need better access to mental health care in schools," Wyden said of the Elementary and Secondary School Counseling Act.